The bead model and limit behaviors of dimer models: Interaction between bead models

 When $\bv_y$ and $\wv_0$ are the ends of an edge with weight $a_{i_0j_0}$, $M_{\bv\wv}=\prod_{i\neq i_0} a_{ij_0}$ and $y$ and $\delta$ equal 0.
 It follows that

-Thus, the probability of this $a$-edge, given by $a_{i_0j_0} \Ki_B(\bv_y,\wv_0)$ goes to 1 when $\sm$ goes to zero.
+Thus, the probability of this $a$-edge, given by $a_{i_0j_0} \Ki_B(\bv _y,\wv_0)$ goes to 1 when $\sm$ goes to zero.

-On the other hand, in the case when $\bv$ and $\wv$ are the ends of a '$c$'-type edge, then either $y=-1$ or $\delta=1$.
-In both cases, $\Ki_B(\bv_y,\wv_0)$ is $O(\sm)$.
-Thus the probability of this edge goes to zero when $\sm$ goes to zero.
-Such an edge is called \emph{non typical}. \end{proof}
+On the other hand, in the case when $\bv$ and $\wv$ are the ends of a ``$c$''-type edge, then either $y=-1$ or $\delta=1$.
+In both cases, $\Ki _B(\bv_y,\wv_0)$ is $O(\sm)$.
+Thus, the probability of this edge goes to zero when $\sm$ goes to zero.
+Such an edge is called \emph {nontypical}. \end{pf}

-A sequence of non-typical edges in a frozen column is initiated by the presence of a bead (a '$b$'-edge) crossing a neighboring wire.
-The analysis we made of the inverse Kasteleyn operator allows us to determine the distribution of the sequence of non typical edges in a frozen column.
+A sequence of nontypical edges in a frozen column is initiated by the presence of a bead (a ``$b$''-edge) crossing a neighboring wire.
+The analysis we made of the inverse Kasteleyn operator allows us to determine the distribution of the length of the sequence of nontypical edges in a frozen column.

-\begin{prop} The length of a succession of non typical edges in a frozen column has a geometric distribution.
+\begin{prop} The length of a succession of nontypical edges in a frozen column has a geometric distribution in the limit.
 The parameter of the geometric distribution has an explicit expression in terms of ratios of lengths of dual edges. \end{prop}

-\begin{proof} We suppose that in the frozen column $j_0$, we only see $a$-edges with probability close to 1.
-The following inequality
+\begin{pf} We suppose that in the frozen column $j_0$, we only see $a$-edges with probability close to 1.
+The inequality